 As part of natural functions, our body and brain create chemicals including dynorphins, endorphins, and enkephalins.
 The brain then uses these chemicals in order to reward us for activities that contribute to the well-being of the body.
 These include eating, drinking, and exercising.
 They also can be a survival mechanism during times of stress, pain, and distress to provide short-term relief.

 When used, opioids also send these chemicals surging through the brain.
 This creates unwanted dependence because of disruptions in the normal chemical process.
 This leads to substance abuse, as it takes more and more for that chemical rush.

 Unlike the chemicals created by the body, opioids are capable of creating dependence by creating an unbalanced pain/reward/relief cycle, as well as killing the user by ceasing respiratory functions.
 This is why it’s important to seek out high-quality substance abuse treatment programs.

 Contact Sunstone Recovery Today

 Opioid abuse is one of the most deadly forms of addiction.
 However, there is still time to save your life or the life of your loved ones.
-If you need help to stop using opiates vs opioids or know someone who does, please call Sunstone Recovery at 855.833.9199 today for more information on the insurance verification process.
+If you need help to stop using opiates vs opioids or know someone who does, please call Sunstone Recovery at 855.833.9199, or contact is online today for more information on the insurance verification process.